Book launching: Gender Diversity, Equity, and Inclusion in Academia: A Conceptual Framework for Sustainable Transformation

 A closer look into the data, however, still reveals great numerical disparities within and across the different fields of knowledge, disciplines, and research traditions.
 Within the STEM-fields, for example, men hold 82% of the professorship positions and account for 80% of the research group leaders (Faculty of Science and Technology and Faculty of Engineering Science and Technology combined).

 There is therefore a current need at UiT for creating monitoring mechanisms that are able to capture these internal disparities and their variations.
 This will enable UiT to improve gender-aware management in the organisation and to move forward with the implementation of more specific and effective measures for gender balance.

 Prestige Project collaborates with the UiT’s administration for developing such mechanisms by uncovering how gendered quality assessments and implicit biases affect career opportunities and the distribution of power and resources for men and women at UiT.
 For accomplishing this goal, Prestige Project advances in four research fronts: Conceptual Analyses, Quantitative Research, Qualitative Research, and Normative Analyses.

-Our hypothesis is that the gender gap can be explained by a gap of “prestige”.
+Our hypothesis is that the gender gaps can be explained by a gap of “prestige”.
 “Prestige” is understood as an impression of respect and admiration based on a reputation for high quality, competence, success, and social influence.
-So understood, it seems that “prestige” has been more strongly associated with men and that biases have hindered women’s equality of opportunities even in an institution with a strong tradition of promoting gender balance such as the UiT.
+So understood, it seems that “prestige” has been more strongly associated with men and that biases have hindered women’s opportunities even in an institution with a strong tradition of promoting gender balance such as the UiT.

 Contact us if you want to engage in the project and share your ideas.
 In spite of a period of social reclusion, our network is constantly growing in online platforms.